StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 22/01/2021 - Cstadther - Refactored OggDude importer, and changed import based on import key instead of name.
 - 20/01/2021 - Cstadther - Enhancement @Shyster Effd#5441 Provided an enhancement for SWA Importer to correct create armor.
 - 19/01/2021 - Cstadther - Fixed issue where Force Modifer was not being calculated correctly.
 - 18/01/2021 - Cstadther - Fix 644 - Fixed issue with import vehicle encumbrance.